FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 2.rst

 .. image:: ../img/Workshop/Worksh062.png

-2. Go to the next page.

-3. Use the Boundary Condition Editor to create the Inflow point.
+2. Use the Boundary Condition Editor to create the Inflow point.

 .. image:: ../img/Workshop/Worksh063.png

-4. Add a point to the first channel cell.
+3. Add a point to the first channel cell.

-5. Click Save on the Widget
+4. Click Save on the Widget

-6. Change the name of the inflow to GrnwayIN
+5. Change the name of the inflow to GrnwayIN

-7. Set it to Channel
+6. Set it to Defined for Channel

-8. Go to the next page.

 .. image:: ../img/Workshop/Worksh064.png